expecting-snow/ohmyguid/README.md

 ## Features

-Use the command 'OhMyGuid: LookUp' to enter a guid an look it up.
+Use the command 'OhMyGuid: LookUp' to enter a guid and look it up.

 ## Telemetry